 About David Carpenter

-David is a partner on Alston & Bird's Litigation & Trial Practice Team.
+David Carpenter is a partner with Alston & Bird's Litigation & Trial Practice Group.
 He concentrates his practice in general business and commercial litigation, with special focus on consumer and privacy class action defense, business torts and contract disputes.